-An operating entity is an entity that operates and controls a portion of the bulk transmission system with the goal of ensuring reliable energy interchange between generators, loads and other operating entities.35 Coordinated flowgates are identified to determine which flowgates an operating entity affects significantly.
+Coordinated flowgates are identified to determine which flowgates PJM or MISO affects significantly.
 This set of flowgates may then be used in the congestion management process.
-An operating entity will conduct sensitivity studies to determine which flowgates are significantly affected by the flows of the operating entity's control zones (historic control areas that existed in the IDC).
-An operating entity identifies these flowgates by performing five studies to determine which flowgates the operating entity will monitor and help control.
+PJM and MISO will conduct sensitivity studies to determine which flowgates are significantly affected by the flows of the operating entity's control zones (historic control areas that existed in the IDC).
+There are five studies to determine which flowgates the operating entity will monitor and help control.
 These studies include generation to load distribution factor studies, transfer distribution factor analysis and an external asynchronous resource study.
-An operating entity may also specify additional flowgates that have not passed any of the five studies to be coordinated flowgates where the operating entity expects to use the TLR process to manage congestion.36 A reciprocal coordinated flowgate (RCF) is a CF that is monitored and controlled by PJM or MISO, on which both have significant impacts.
+PJM or MISO may also specify additional flowgates that have not passed any of the five studies to be coordinated flowgates where the operating entity expects to use the TLR process to manage congestion.
+A reciprocal coordinated flowgate (RCF) is a CF that is monitored and controlled by PJM or MISO, on which both have significant impacts.
 Only RCFs are subject to the market to market congestion management process.
+36

-As of January 1, 2023, PJM had 197 flowgates eligible for M2M (Market to Market) coordination.
-In the first nine months of 2023, PJM added nine flowgates and deleted six flowgates, resulting in 200 flowgates eligible for M2M coordination as of September 30, 2023.
-As of January 1, 2023, MISO had 144 flowgates eligible for M2M coordination.
-In the first nine months of 2023, MISO added 71 flowgates and deleted 63 flowgates, resulting in 152 flowgates eligible for M2M coordination as of September 30, 2023.
+As of January 1, 2024, PJM had 199 flowgates eligible for M2M (Market to Market) coordination.
+In the first three months of 2024, PJM added five flowgates and deleted five flowgates, resulting in 199 flowgates eligible for M2M coordination as of March 31, 2024.
+As of January 1, 2024, MISO had 163 flowgates eligible for M2M coordination.
+In the first three months of 2024, MISO added 19 flowgates and deleted 5 flowgates, resulting in 177 flowgates eligible for M2M coordination as of March 31, 2024.

 The firm flow entitlement (FFE) represents the amount of historic 2004 flow that each RTO had created on each RCF used in the market to market settlement process.
 The FFE establishes the amount of market flow that each RTO is permitted to create on the RCF before incurring redispatch costs during the market to market process.
-If the nonmonitoring RTO's real-time market flow is greater than their FFE plus the approved MW adjustment from dayahead coordination, then the nonmonitoring RTO will pay the monitoring RTO based on the difference between their market flow and their FFE.
-If the nonmonitoring RTO's real-time market flow is less than their FFE plus the approved MW adjustment from day-ahead coordination, then the monitoring RTO will pay the nonmonitoring RTO for congestion relief provided by the nonmonitoring RTO based on the difference between the nonmonitoring RTO's market flow and their FFE.
+If the nonmonitoring RTO's real-time market flow is greater than their FFE plus the approved MW adjustment from dayahead coordination, then the nonmonitoring RTO will pay the monitoring RTO the difference between their market flow and their FFE times the monitoring RTO's shadow price of the RCF.
+The shadow price is the incremental cost of dispatching marginal generation resources to relieve congestion on the RCF.
+If the nonmonitoring RTO's real-time market flow is less than their

+FFE plus the approved MW adjustment from day-ahead coordination, then the monitoring RTO will pay the nonmonitoring RTO for congestion relief provided by the nonmonitoring RTO.
+This payment is the difference between the nonmonitoring RTO's market flow and their FFE times the monitoring RTO's shadow price of the RCF.